 We are pleased to offer individual and impartial information, advice and guidance for all our learners as part of our commitment to their personal and professional development.

 All our staff are trained in safeguarding and PREVENT, and our promotion of British Values is embedded throughout the curriculum.
 Healthy debate and discussion around topical issues through enrichment themes such as mental health and wellbeing, online safety and financial safety are encouraged.
-We are able to offer confidential, non-judgemental support to address any concerns our learners may have and have robust policies and procedures in place to deal with bullying and harassment.

 Learners, visitors and staff must wear a pass at all times whilst on campus.
 If you don’t have a pass, please speak to our Reception team on arrival.
 This identification card ensures that all visitors have a valid reason for being on campus.